lasyagowda07/DATS6101_Project/README.md

 This is an Introduction to Data Science Project From Group-6

 The group members in the project are: -
-Kamineni Abhinaysai, Lasya Ragvendra, Magadum Neeraj, Hariharan Aakash, Amogh Ramagiri
+Kamineni Abhinaysai, Lasya Ragvendra, Magadum Neeraj,Aakash Hariharan, Amogh Ramagiri